dieterichelizabeth/workday-timetable/README.md

 # 05 Third-Party APIs: Work Day Scheduler

 This project uses HTML, CSS, and Javascript to create a workday time-table.
 For the challenge, we were given starter code, which uses the [Moment.js](https://momentjs.com/) library (a "legacy" product) to work with date and time.

-Learn more about these other solutions in the [Moment.js project status page.](https://momentjs.com/docs/#/-project-status/).
+Based on the user story-
+("AS AN employee with a busy schedule, I WANT to add important events to a daily planner, SO THAT I can manage my time effectively.")
 Workday timetable is simple calendar app that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
+The app features styling by Bootstrap, Font Awesome, and Google Fonts.
+Developed on following criteria-

 ```
 GIVEN I am using a daily planner to create a schedule